What You Need to Know About the Record Numbers of Women Candidates in 2020

 Women of color are also a larger percentage of all women running for the U.S. House this year than in any other year since this data has been collected.
 Women of color are at least 42.5% of all women, 45.5% of Democratic women, and 37.9% of Republican women House candidates in 2020.

-Women of color are at least 30% of all women running for the U.S. Senate in 2020, which matches 2016.
-The percentage of women of color among Republican women Senate candidates is greater in 2020 (21.7%) than in any other year since this data has been collected.
-Finally women of color are 35.1% of Democratic women Senate candidates in 2020, a smaller percentage than in 2016 (44.4%).
+Women of color are at least 31.7% of all women running for the U.S. Senate in 2020, which is slightly higher than any other year since this data has been collected.
+Women of color are 37.8% of Democratic women Senate candidates in 2020, a smaller percentage than in 2016 (44.4%).

 These aggregate counts provide a broad view of the growing racial and ethnic diversity among women running for congressional office, but are inadequate in capturing the full range of racial and ethnic representation among women congressional candidates.
 That is why CAWP has conducted independent and in-depth analyses of Asian or Pacific Islander (API), Black, Latina, Middle Eastern or North African (MENA), and Native American women candidates in 2020 to provide more detail on women candidates and nominees within specific racial and ethnic groups to provide historical context and trends that do not lump women of color into a single group.